-The Bachelor of Science in Accounting is one of Caldwell University's signature business programs, providing an essential platform for students to find employment in a variety of accounting and business areas.
-Students who graduate from the Caldwell Accounting program are equipped to readily find employment and are well on their way to preparing for the CPA exam.
+The Bachelor of Science in Accounting is one of Caldwell University's signature business programs, providing an excellent platform for students to find jobs in a variety of accounting and business areas.
+Students who graduate from our Accounting program are equipped to readily find employment and are well on their way to preparing for the CPA exam.
 Caldwell accounting students are recruited by accounting firms of all sizes, as well as by industry and government agencies.

 Requirements for a B.S. in Accounting

 DEGREE: Bachelor of Science

-Liberal A Liberal Arts and Sciences Core (see page 38)49 credits
+Liberal Arts and Sciences Core (see page 40) 49 credits

-Major in Accounting60 credits
+Major in Accounting 60 credits

-Open Ele ectives
+Open Electives 11 credits

 Total 120 credits

-STUDENTS \ WHO MAJOR IN ACCOUNTING MUST COMPLETE:
+STUDENTS WHO MAJOR IN ACCOUNTING MUST COMPLETE:

-BU 105 Contemporary Business
+- BU 105 Contemporary Business

-BU 110 Business Communications
+- BU 110 Business Communications

-BU 205 Principles of Economics I

-(liberal arts core social science requirement for business majors)
+- BU 205 Principles of Economics I (liberal arts core social science requirement for business majors)

-BU 208 Introduction to International Business
+- BU 208 Introduction to International Business

-BU 210 Principles of Economics II
+- BU 210 Principles of Economics II

-BU 211 Accounting I
+- BU 211 Accounting I

-BU 212 Accounting II
+- BU 212 Accounting II

-CS 219 Business Spreadsheet Applications
+- CS 219 Business Spreadsheet Applications

-BU 221 Marketing
+- BU 221 Marketing

-BU 260 Principles of Management
+- BU 260 Principles of Management

-CS 285 Fundamentals of Management Information Systems
+- CS 285 Fundamentals of Management Information Systems

-BU 305 Introduction to Statistics, or MA 207
+- BU 305 Introduction to Statistics, or MA 207

-BU 321 Intermediate Accounting I
+- BU 321 Intermediate Accounting I

-BU 322 Intermediate Accounting II
+- BU 322 Intermediate Accounting II

-BU 323 Cost Accounting
+- BU 323 Cost Accounting

-BU 325 Auditing
+- BU 325 Auditing

-BU 332 Federal Income Taxes
+- BU 332 Federal Income Taxes

-BU 337 Finance
+- BU 337 Finance

-BU 350 Legal Environment of Business I
+- BU 350 Legal Environment of Business I

-BU 420 Ethical Business Strategy
+- BU 420 Ethical Business Strategy

-BU 430 Advanced Accounting
+- BU 430 Advanced Accounting